Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 #### TODO

 - Add fingerprint field in log file (MD5 Hashing)
-- Make fopen and fwrite log field display failure whenever a function fails for whatever reason
+- Make fopen and fwrite log field display failure whenever a function fails for whatever reason (Done)
-- Print correct filename and path in log file when calling fwrite
+- Print correct filename and path in log file when calling fwrite (Done)
+- Add file creation log entry when fopen creates file

-#### **IMPORTANT:** RUNNING
+#### IMPORTANT:

+**FILE NAMES:** File paths and names must not exceed the BUFSIZE - 1 bytes in length.
+If the size causes errors then go to logger.c and change it
+	`/* Buffer size*/`
+	`#define BUFSIZE 256`

+**Note:** Fopen logs access denied when errno is set to EACCES, whereas fwrites logs access denied whenever it fails.
+{: .note}

-In order to run demo with the modified shared object you need to type the following command:
+**RUNNING:** In order to run demo with the modified shared object you need to type the following command:

-	`LD_PRELOAD=./logger.so ./demo`
+	`tty1 $ LD_PRELOAD=./logger.so ./demo`